0x1F9F1/Open1560/game/Open1560-README.txt

 windowmenu | false | Puts the game in a borderless window when in the menu

 ## Advanced
 Name        | Value | Description
-agiverbose | false | Enables AGI (graphics) logging cleandir   | true  | Deletes various debug files from the games directory fontscale  |       | Sets the debug font scale gldebug    |       | Sets the OpenGL debug output level glstream   |       | Sets the mode for streaming data to the GPU sync       | true  | Disables multi-threading thinfont   | true  | Enables the debug font slightly thinner
+agiverbose  | false | Enables AGI (graphics) logging cleandir    | true  | Deletes various debug files from the games directory fontscale   |       | Sets the debug font scale gldebug     |       | Sets the OpenGL debug output level gllinewidth |       | Sets the width of lines (sparks) glstream    |       | Sets the mode for streaming data to the GPU sync        | true  | Disables multi-threading thinfont    | true  | Enables the debug font slightly thinner

 ## DirectDraw (disabled)
 Name       | Value | Description